 If desired, the horn beep feature can be deactivated using the multi-remote controller.

-deactivate: Press and hold and buttons for at least two seconds.
+To deactivate: Press and hold the LOCK and UNLOCK buttons for at least two seconds.

 The hazard lights will quickly flash three times to confirm that the horn beep feature has been deactivated.